MohamedAbdulsalam96/eu_einvoice/README.md

 Create and import e-invoices with ERPNext.

-In particular, this app supports reading and writing electronic invoices according to the following standards:
+In particular, this app supports reading and writing electronic invoices according to the UN/CEFACT Cross-Industry-Invoice (CII) standard in the following profiles:

-- ZUGFeRD
-- XRechnung
+- BASIC
-- Factur-X
+- EN 16931
-- UN/CEFACT Cross-Industry-Invoice (CII)
+- EXTENDED
-- EN16931
+- XRECHNUNG

+All profiles except for "XRECHNUNG" can be embedded in a PDF file, known as ZUGFeRD or Factur-X.

 This app cannot read or write UBL invoices.
 It also does not provide any special way of sending or receiving e-invoices (e.g. Peppol).
 Instead, it focuses on the conversion between ERPNext's internal data model and the XML format of the above standards.

-> [!WARNING]
-> This app is under active development and should **not** yet be used in production environments.
-Things can **break and change at any time**.

 ## Installation